Klaudio-Peqini/rpc-hv-efficiency/README.md

 -   **normal**: intended for natural background / broad detector acceptance studies
 -   **beam**: intended for localized beam-region studies and ROI-centered analyses

-In practice this means:
+In practice, this means:

-- output names include the regime label
+- Output names include the regime label
-- cut estimation can be performed separately for each regime
+- Cut estimation can be performed separately for each regime
-- summaries can be produced consistently without overwriting one another
+- Summaries can be produced consistently without overwriting one another
-- beam-region studies can be kept distinct from general detector-efficiency scans
+- Beam-region studies can be kept distinct from general detector-efficiency scans

 ------------------------------------------------------------------------

+## 8) Creating relevant plots

-## 8) The `rpc_plot_efficiency_maps.py` reads the standard ROOT map histograms h_total, h_tracklet, and h_eff,
+The `rpc_plot_efficiency_maps.py` reads the standard ROOT map histograms h_total, h_tracklet, and h_eff,
 which are the map outputs described in your repository workflow.
 It reproduces the three map-style figures: Total hits, Reconstructed tracklets and Local Efficiency, matching the visual structure of the enclosed PDFs.